Enterprise, Guyana: Culture

 The culture in Enterprise still resembles that of the Indian immigrants who crossed the Atlantic Ocean over 150 years ago.
 Even though over 90% of the population remains Indo-Guyanese - a small group of Chinese and Amerindian make up the minority - the culture is very similar to that of the rest of the British Caribbean, but with, according to the locals, an East Indian flair.

-In the beginning, the culture of Enterprise was very much like that of the mother country, India, but as African and Chinese joined the village a slight variety was added.
+In the beginning, the culture of Enterprise was very much like that of the mother country, India, but as Africans and Chinese joined the village a slight variety was added.
 The residents of Enterprise, the Indo-Guyanese, Afro-Guyanese, and Chinese brought their foods, traditions, religion and customs to the new world.
 But after the racially motivated outburst of 1964, Enterprise became a 100% Indo-Guyanese village, but still the contributions the Afro-Guyanese and Chinese made had left lasting impressions in Enterprise.
 This is very prevalent today in the food and language of the people.

 Over the years, the Indian population has lost its mother tongue entirely.
 Hindi is considered a dead language and the English language, with a slight Creole touch, is the lingua of choice in Guyana.
 However, Indian music remains very popular and films from India are a staple in Cinemas throughout the country.
 The colloquial English use is heavily influenced by the British.
-Being a colony for many years, Guyana is touch with a flair of British in almost everything and so is Enterprise.
-Like the British custom to drink tea many of daily activities are in small ways reflective of the past.
-Even the system of Government, although it has been slightly modified over the years, still imitate the British rules and laws.
+Being a colony for many years, Guyana is in touch with a flair of British in almost everything and so is Enterprise.
+Like the British custom of drinking tea, many daily activities are in small ways reflective of the past.
+Even the system of Government, although it has been slightly modified over the years, still imitates the British rules and laws.

 Religious beliefs of the people have gone through a major transformation as well.
-Even though the composition of the population remains the same for over 45 years, the religious beliefs have changed dramatically.
-The two dozen Christian churches that now dot the village claims over 60% of the younger generation and approximately 30% of the older generation have converted to this recently introduce faith.
+Even though the composition of the population has remained the same for over 45 years, religious beliefs have changed dramatically.
+The two dozen Christian churches that now dot the village claim over 60% of the younger generation and approximately 30% of the older generation have converted to this recently introduced faith.
 Regardless of religious conviction every holiday, social or religious, are celebrated and respected by all.
-Many of the customs advocate public life are commonly organized by community leaders at home and abroad.
+Many of the customs that advocate public life are commonly organized by community leaders at home and abroad.

 Many of the original religious customs and traditions that have not been lost were modified by the ages and vestiges of an East Indian heritage appear in a number of the festivities.
 For example, few weddings are ever complete without the ceremonial rubbing of the dye; an old Indian wedding custom that is accepted among every religion.
 Holidays like Christmas and Diwali are examples of occasions where the entire community celebrates together in a congenial integration of faith.